anp/lolbench/README.md

 * rustup
 * on linux, cpu shield will call commands with sudo
   * need to make sure that `cset` can be invoked with sudo without a password
+* on linux, clang is required to build perf_events wrapper

 ## SIMD?